 Second, victims of Russian aggression can only sue Russia for damages occurring in territories effectively controlled by the Russian state, excluding the pain and destruction caused outside of the occupied areas of Ukraine.
-Despite this, arbitration remains a valuable option, as there are numerous instances of forcible expropriation of Ukrainian property and businesses, occupying forces.
+Despite this, arbitration remains a valuable option, as there are numerous instances of forcible expropriation of Ukrainian property and businesses, as well as destruction caused by the occupying forces.